-About the Poets:
+About the Readers

 Originally from the Midwest, Michael Haeflinger is the author of two chapbooks, Love Poem for the Everyday (2011) and The Days Before (2014), both from Dog On A Chain Press.
 In 2016, he released Let’s Don’t Be Crazy, a spoken word and music album.
 He is the recipient of the Rutgers-Camden Award for Community Engagement (2013), The Amocat Award for Community Engagement (2017), and a Tacoma Arts Initiative Program Award (2015).
 He is the Executive Director for Write253, a literary arts organization in Tacoma, WA.